EDIorg/EMLassemblyline/README.md

 Several people have participated in this project.
 [View the current list of team members and contributors](https://github.com/EDIorg/EMLassemblyline/blob/master/AUTHORS.md).

-## License

-This project is licensed under the [CC0 1.0 Universal (CC0 1.0)](https://creativecommons.org/publicdomain/zero/1.0/legalcode) License - see the LICENSE file for details.

 ## Related materials

 [Learn everything you wanted to know about the Ecological Metadata Language standard.](https://knb.ecoinformatics.org/#external//emlparser/docs/index.html)